 - And to only approve pesticides as a last resort, when all non-chemicals options have failed

-Under pressure from SumOfUs members like you, the EU already trialled using these higher standards when considering three toxic neonic pesticides, which led to them being banned earlier this year.
-And if the EU had adopted these tighter rules earlier, bee-harming chemicals like sulfoxaflor, flupyradifurone, and cyantraniliprole would never have been passed.
+Under pressure from SumOfUs members like you, the EU already trialled using these higher standards when considering three toxic neonic pesticides, which led to them being banned.
+And if the EU had adopted these tighter rules earlier, bee-harming chemicals like sulfoxaflor, flupyradifurone, and cyantraniliprole may never have been approved.

 Can you sign the petition calling on European Governments to improve the way the EU tests all new pesticides?